SystemsApproach/ops/control.rst

 Chapter 5:  Runtime Control
 ===========================

-Runtime Control provides an API by which various principals (e.g., users, operators) can make changes to a running system, primarily by specifying new values for one or more runtime parameters.
+Runtime Control provides an API by which various principals, such as end-users or privileged admins, can make changes to a running system, primarily by specifying new values for one or more runtime parameters.

-Using Aether’s 5G connectivity service as an example, suppose an enterprise user (or an enterprise admin, on that user's behalf) wants to change the *QoS-Profile* setting for their mobile device.
+Using Aether’s 5G connectivity service as an example, suppose an end-user wants to change the *QoS-Profile* setting for their mobile device.
 This might include modifying the *Uplink* or *Downlink* bandwidth, or even selecting a different *Traffic Class*.
-Similarly, imagine a privileged operator wants to add a new *Mission-Critical* option to the existing set of *Traffic Classes* that *QoS-Profiles* can adopt.
+Similarly, imagine a privileged admin wants to add a new *Mission-Critical* option to the existing set of *Traffic Classes* that *QoS-Profiles* can adopt.
 Without worrying about the exact syntax of the API call(s) for these operations, the Runtime Control subsystem needs to

 1. Authenticate the principal wanting to perform the operation.

-2. Determine if that user has sufficient privilege to carry out the operation.
+2. Determine if that principal has sufficient privilege to carry out the operation.

 3. Push the new parameter setting(s) to one or more backend components.